 Please Note: This treatment may be covered by your insurance company to find out please contact us for a confidential discussion.

-The Bodies healing process requires lots of NAD+ to facilitate and expedite repair.
+The bodies healing process requires lots of NAD+ to facilitate and expedite repair.
 Without it NAD steal can occur, this is when the body runs out of NAD at the trauma point and what is left is grey matter or dead cells or scar tissue.
 Providing the body with a big boost of NAD+ may help the healing process.

 Repetitive motion injuries can occur due to repetitive use of machinery or any other physical action.
 An injury from using the computer at work can occur due to muscle strain which can lead to carpal tunnel syndrome and chronic backache.

 One in five GP consultations in Australia involves a patient with chronic pain and almost five percent report severe, disabling chronic pain.
-The underlying causes of chronic pain are vast in nature, and include but not limited too:
+The underlying causes of chronic pain are vast in nature, and include but not limited to:

 The two main types of chronic pain are Nociceptive and Neuropathic pain.
 Nociceptive is caused by trauma to body tissue and generally dull aching or Throbbing pain.
 Neuropathic pain occurs when there is actual nerve damage.
 NAD treatments for Chronic pain may be able to help reduce pain levels.
 Although NAD is still the subject of intense scientific research with new studies being regularly released; Ageless NAD has conducted its own case studies and has had positive results in treating Fibromyalgia, Chronic Fatigue Chronic Pain and Myalgic Encephalomyelitis and may be able to assist with other pain related conditions.
 Contact us to arrange a consultation.